-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Buckley is shown as a purple triangle. (analysis methodology)
+Buckley is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Buckley sponsored bills primarily in these issue areas:

 Government Operations and Politics (17%) Law (15%) Taxation (12%) International Affairs (12%) Economics and Public Finance (12%) Armed Forces and National Security (11%) Social Welfare (10%) Civil Rights and Liberties, Minority Issues (9%)

 Some of Buckley’s most recently sponsored bills include...

 - S. 3784 (94th): Economic Recovery and Sustained Growth Act

 - S. 3785 (94th): A bill to amend the Immigration and Nationality Act to authorize certain ...

 - S.Res.
 520 (94th): A resolution concerning the situation in Northern Ireland.